Driving Bans in Germany

 The implementation or enforcement of the driving ban for EU foreigners and third-country nationals is regulated in § 25 Para.
 2 and 3 StVG.
-According to this, the legal force of the fine decision is required for the driving ban to become effective.
+According to this, the fine decision’s legal force is required for the driving ban to become effective.
 In the following it is ordered that national and international driving licences, issued by a German authority, are officially kept in safekeeping for the time of the driving ban and this also applies if the driving licence was issued by an authority of a member state of the European Union or another EEA member state.
 In this case, the foreign driving licence would have to be submitted to the German authorities.
-However, this equivalence to the implementation of driving bans with regard to German driving licences only applies under the special condition that the EU foreigner with a foreign driving licence has his or her normal place of residence in Germany.
+However, this equivalence to the implementation of driving bans concerning German driving licences only applies under the special condition that the EU foreigner with a foreign driving licence has his or her normal place of residence in Germany.

-EU foreigners with a foreign driving licence who do not have their normal place of residence in Germany, or third-country nationals with a foreign driving licence who have been issued a driving ban do not therefore have to hand in their driving licence to the German authorities for its duration.
+EU foreigners with a foreign driving licence who do not have their normal place of residence in Germany, or third-country nationals with a foreign driving licence who have been issued a driving ban do not, therefore, have to hand in their driving licence to the German authorities for its duration.
 According to § 25 Abs.
 3 StVG, the driving ban may only be noted on the foreign driving licence.
-The driving licence may also be confiscated in principle for the purpose of making the note but may not be kept beyond this purpose.
+The driving licence may also be confiscated in principle to make the note but may not be kept beyond this purpose.

 In principle, the person concerned has the right to choose when the driving ban is to take effect in accordance with § 25 (2a) StVG.
 This provision is not directly applicable to foreign driving licences.
 Nevertheless, it should be ensured that a foreign person affected with a foreign driving licence is also granted such a right of choice, as the Higher Regional Court of Hamm already decided in 2006 (OLG Hamm, 15.08.2006 – 2 Ss OWi 455/06).

 Subsequently, it still has to be clarified what effects a driving ban imposed in Germany has on the entitlement to drive a vehicle in the home country or the issuing country.
 In principle, a driving ban imposed in Germany is only directly valid within the German national territory.
-Thus, the cross-area effect of driving bans depends on the regulatory and traffic law provisions of the respective country.
-It should be noted that many states can transfer foreign driving bans with reference to Art.
+Thus, the cross-area effect of driving bans depends on the respective country’s regulatory and traffic law provisions .
+It should be noted that many states can transfer foreign driving bans concerning Art.
 42 of the Vienna Convention.
 Our experienced lawyers with expertise in immigration, residence and traffic law can check for you whether in your individual case a driving ban imposed in Germany also has effects in your exhibiting country.